einarwh/oredev-2019-recursive-fish/README.md

-# Picture combinators and recursive fish
+# Escher in Elm

-Repo for my live-coding session at Oslo Elm Day 2019.
+Repo for my live-coding session at NewCrafts 2019.